nmchenry01/async-python-presentation/index.md

 - Test the connection to make sure it's active

-Great, we're connected to our databae.
+Great, we're connected to our database!

 From here, we have a couple choices about how to use SQLAlchemy.
 The two ways we'll cover are the ORM pattern and raw SQL.